By: Joe Fitzgerald, Senior Vice President of Lease Market Strategy

 This has become a common trend throughout the business sector.
 There is a widespread exodus to more targeted accounting solutions.
 Mark Garrett, the former CFO at Adobe Inc., summed up the problem with spreadsheet applications back in 2017 when he told the Wall Street Journal, “I don’t want financial planning people spending their time importing, exporting and manipulating data, I want them to focus on what the data is telling us.”
 Adobe transitioned away from Excel last year.

 Bricklin was right; it is time to find something better.
-As accounting standards and business practices evolve, business organizations need to upgrade their technology, as well—and the toolkit should include a dedicated accounting software program that is designed to accommodate accounting complexities and modifications while empowering companies to maintain compliance with the new accounting standards.
+As accounting standards and business practices evolve, business organizations need to upgrade their technology, as well—and the toolkit should include a dedicated accounting software program that is designed to accommodate accounting complexities and modifications while empowering companies to maintain compliance with accounting standards.

 That is certainly true when it comes to proper lease management and accounting.
 We are seeing more and more organizations recognize the need for dedicated technology solutions to not only achieve, but maintain compliance with new standards and regulations.
 These solutions are bringing the industry into a new age, and it’s about time.